 Step 6: Add remaining Desk Pieces

-Attach (2) 19” and (2) 7” pieces that go right under the desk top, using pocket hole joinery on the longer pieces and wood screws on the shorter pieces as shown.
+Attach (2) 19” and (2) 7” pieces that go right under the desktop, using pocket hole joinery on the longer pieces and wood screws on the shorter pieces as shown.
 Don’t forget the glue.
-See next step for cross bar.
+See the next step for the crossbar.

 Step 7: Add Crossbar

 Now you’re ready to attach the crossbar.
 This is a 19” piece.
 Place it 6” away from the top 2×2.
 You can use pocket holes or wood screws.

 Step 8: Add the Desk Top